 If you can email you can blog

-A common question patients ask me is whether the influenza vaccine can bring on an infection with the viral disease – so I wrote a post why the flu shot cannot cause flu.
+A common question patients ask me is whether the influenza vaccine can bring on an infection with the viral disease – so I wrote a post about why the flu shot cannot cause flu.
+To answer questions about bulk billing I wrote this post.
 I refer patients actively to my blog.
-This gives people the opportunity to read about what we have discussed in the consulting room and think things over.

 Most doctors are experts in discussing health concerns and educating their patients in a one-on-one situation.
 There are many health messages doctors share with their patients.
 All that is needed is to write these down, just like writing an email, and post the information on the web in blog format.